mcfitzgerald/owlready2-mirror/doc/observe.rst

 No call to listeners are emitted inside the "with coalesced_observations" block, and a single call is emitted at the end, possibly with more than one property.

+In addition, you can add/remove general listener to coalesced_observations, with the add_listener() and remove_listener() methods.
+The general listener is called without argument, whenever a change is done in the quadstore.

 Stopping observation